GSA/digitalgov.gov/content/posts/2014-08-15-get-out-of-the-jargon-trap-plain-language-training-can-help.md

 ---
+url: /2014/08/15/get-out-of-the-jargon-trap-plain-language-training-can-help/
 date: 2014-08-15 10:00:22 -0400
-title: 'Get Out of the Jargon Trap\: Plain Language Training Can Help'
+title: 'Get Out of the Jargon Trap: Plain Language Training Can Help'
-summary: 'The Plain Language Action and Information Network (PLAIN) is the official federal working group designated to help agencies with plain language, including training.
-PLAIN offers free 3.5-hour classes in the principles of plain language and plain language for Web writing.'
+summary: The Plain Language Action and Information Network (PLAIN) is the official federal working group designated to help agencies with plain language, including training.
+PLAIN offers free 3.5-hour classes in the principles of plain language and plain language for Web writing.
-authors: [wendy-wagner-smith]
+authors:
+  - wendy-wagner-smith
 categories:
   - Writing
 tag: